exkludera/cs2-killfeed-icons/README.md

 <br>

 > [!WARNING]
-> add `"include" "panorama/images/icons/equipment"` at the bottom of your gameinfo.gi before uploading addon
+> add `"include" "panorama/images/icons/equipment"` at the bottom of gameinfo.gi before uploading addon
 >
 > also don't forget to remove it when you're done or you wont be able to join servers